zhiguang-chen/site.myenglishlog.com/docs/notes/redux-toolkit.md

 ### Store

-A **store** is where the state lives.
-It is created by passing a `reducer` We can use `store.getState()` to get the current state value.

 ### Dispatch

-It is the only way to update the state, by calling `store.dispatch()` and pass in an `action` object, and the store will run its reducer.
-We can see dispatching actions as **triggering an event**, and the reducer acts as an event listener.

 ### Selectors

-- Selectors are fucntions accept `(state: RootState)` as their argument and either return a value from the state, or derive a new value.
 - Any time an action has been dispatched and the Redux store has been updated, useSelector will re-run the selector function.
 - Selectors can be written in slice files, or inline in the `useSelector` hook.

-### Slices

-A **slice** is a collection of Redux reducer logic and actions for a single feature of an app.

 ### Thunks